-- Preview Email Newsletter

 WASHINGTON, July 11 -- The National Consumers League (NCL) submitted a public comment letter to the U.S. Department of Justice (DOJ) and the Federal Trade Commission (FTC), emphasizing urgent reforms in the live event ticketing industry.
 The communication aligns with the agencies' Request for Information on unfair and anticompetitive practices (Docket No. ATR-2025-0002).

-NCL, America's oldest nonprofit consumer advocacy organization, stresses that consumers currently face significant challenges more ST
+NCL, America's oldest nonprofit consumer advocacy organization, stresses that consumers currently face significant challenges due to the monopolistic practices of Live Nation more ST

 National Partnership for Women & Families: Department of Labor Urged to Extend Comment Periods for Proposed Regulations (10)